markdwags/Razor/help/docs/guide/index.md

 # Design

-This is not an implementation of the **Steam** or **Razor Enhanced** scripting languages or functionality into Razor.
-This scripting engine attempts to maintain and improve existing Razor functionality while offering quality of life improvements over the existing macro system.
+This scripting engine attempts to maintain and improve existing Razor functionality, offer quality of life improvements over the existing macro system, and provide an easily approachable syntax that is accessible regardless of skill level.

-For example, instead of having to do the following:
+For example, instead of having to do the following with a Razor macro:

 1. Record macro
 2. Double click dagger